-The fair value of the embedded derivative feature contained in our partnership agreement is based on a valuation model that estimates the fair value of the Series A preferred units with and without the Preferred Distribution Rate Reset Option.
-This model contains inputs, including our common unit price, ten-year U.S. Treasury rates, default probabilities and timing estimates, some of which involve management judgment.
+The fair value of the embedded derivative feature contained in PAA's partnership agreement is based on a valuation model that estimates the fair value of the PAA Series A preferred units with and without the Preferred Distribution Rate Reset Option.
+This model contains inputs, including PAA's common unit price, ten-year U.S. Treasury rates, default probabilities and timing estimates, some of which involve management judgment.
 A significant change in these inputs could result in a material change in fair value to this embedded derivative feature.